The History of First Aid

 Courses are run by a number of providers such as the St John Ambulance and the Red Cross.
-The First Aid at Work course is usually run over 3 days, with a refresher course every 3 years run over 2 days.
+The First Aid at Work course is usually run over 3 days.
+A refresher course every 3 years is run over 2 days.
 The course content has changed over the years in terms of both content and length, so it is important to keep up-to-date with current practices and have refresher training.
 The qualification lasts for 3 years and there is usually a time limit on refresher training after the expiry date.

 Can First Aiders get into trouble if things go wrong?

 You sometimes here stories of first aiders being sued for negligence when administering first aid to people.
 Firstly, this is very rare and there has to have been gross negligence; in other words, doing something outside of their training and clearly dangerous.
 Conversely, not taking action when there is obviously something wrong could be construed as failing in a duty of care, however no first aider should do anything they are not confident with.
 In practice, it is very unusual and shouldn’t put any prospective trainees off.

 There is no legal requirement for employers to pay for anything other than the training.
 Such training should be in work time.
 Many employers do make a nominal payment to first aiders.
 Others regard the training as a beneficial and transferable qualification for the employee.

 There are no rules on the size or contents of a first aid kit.
 This is determined by the first aid assessment based on numbers of people, layout of the workplace and likely accident scenarios.
 Many suppliers sell suitable kits which conform to the BS Standards and these are usually adequate, but it is worth considering whether you have any particular hazards that the kit might not cover.
 Remember that some items in the kit have an expiry date, so it is a good idea to have a responsible person carry out a monthly check on the contents.
 This will also ensure that sufficient stocks are present – plasters in particular have a habit of disappearing!
 A checklist in the box can help here.